Chardonnay for mofos

 From the crisp, tart, lean wines of cool climate Chablis, to the creamy and buttery, oak bombs of California - there's a lot on offer.
 It’s also used as the base wine for excellent bubbles, from Champagne, to the Yarra Valley.
 Plus, it’s a great mid-week quaffer and a wine that will age beautifully.

 Check out: Domaine Vincent Wengier Chablis 2021

 Chardonnay is the winemaker's wine because they choose every other aspect of the wine style beyond the grapes on the vines.
 If you like buttery chardonnay, ask about malolactic fermentation.
 If you’re after an oaky style, ask about the maturation time and what kind of oak.
 There are countless possibilities when it comes to chard which vary from winemaker to winemaker, but to offer a helping hand here’s our general guide to the “classic” styles produced in chardy’s most popular Australian regions.

 Yarra Valley, Victoria

 A cool to moderate maritime climate with huge variation of soil, and altitude, chardonnay from the Yarra is generally a bit more lean.
-They use a bit of oak, and there is occasional partial malolactic fermentation (which makes it buttery).
+You might see a little oak, and there is occasional partial malolactic fermentation (which makes it buttery).
 Generally, the wines have bright citrus flavours, lemon, grapefruit with a bit of minerality and medium to light bodied.
 They have a bright acidity that makes them refreshing and food friendly.
 Usually, if pinot noir excels in a region, chardy won’t be far off and the Yarra is no exception.
 Plus, they make some killer bubbles here in the traditional method.